-IPEVO V4K is also called a premium presentation tool because it works not only for live presentations but for scanning books, documents, magazines, QR codes, and texts, as well as in archive photos.
+IPEVO V4K is also called a premium presentation tool because it works not only for live presentations but for scanning books, documents, magazines, QR codes, and texts, as well as archive photos.

 Since your document camera can be a workhorse when it comes to presentations and the joints may become loose, IPEVO V4K has been especially bolted to each of the connecting joints so you can simply turn the assigned bolts clockwise to tighten using a coin.

 It is convenient to use because it is compatible with most software and applications.
 It works with a PC, Mac, and Chromebook.
 System-wise, it matches a Mac Intel Core i5 CPU or higher, OS X 10.10 or higher, Solid-state drive, and 200MB of free hard disk space.

 You will like its fast-focusing speed that minimizes the need to stop and switch between different materials.
 It has the quality that features Sony CMOS Image Sensor that produces color but reduces noise.
 Just what you need for capturing images if your classroom lacks light.

 4)IPEVO VZ-X 8MP Wireless Document Camera

 From its name wireless, the IPEVO VZ-X features three connection modes－Wi-Fi, HDMI, and USB.
 That is not only to give you different possibilities but to let you capture and stream real-time images to your computer, Android devices, TV, or projectors in the setup that best suits your needs.